user-sbd/dev/notes/lyrics/lucki.md

 another headline another black face they just racist

-they see the money the cars the clothes they think im livin large but look closer at the pain see all the mental scars they see the smoke they see the drink they see me goin hard but they dont see the broken soul splittin apart is it worth it all this cash but the love is absent
+they see the money the cars the clothes they think im livin large but look closer at the pain you could c the mental scars they see the smoke they see the drink they see me goin hard but they dont see the broken soul splittin apart is it worth it all this cash but the love is absent